 The Grantham University College of Arts and Sciences prepares students for the workplace of today through the innovative use of online learning tools and curriculum designed to meet the expectations of fast-evolving employment markets.
 Grantham's College of Arts and Sciences is the core academic department in the University, providing each Grantham student with an intellectual base for succeeding in the competitive and diverse job market.
 Programs within the College are designed to enable graduates to perform successfully at many levels - technically, practically, socially and intellectually.

-The College of Arts and Sciences offers concentrations and undergraduate degree programs:
+The College of Arts and Sciences offers certificates and undergraduate degree programs:

-PROGRAMS OF STUDY BACHELOR'S DEGREE ASSOCIATE DEGREE Criminal Justice Bachelor of Arts Associate of Arts General Studies Bachelor of Arts Associate of Arts Multidisciplinary Studies Bachelor of Science Associate of Arts

-8.12 Paraprofessional: Teaching Assistant
+PROGRAMS OF STUDY CERTIFICATE BACHELOR'S DEGREE ASSOCIATE DEGREE Criminal Justice Bachelor of Arts Associate of Arts General Studies Bachelor of Arts Associate of Arts Multidisciplinary Studies Bachelor of Science Associate of Arts Interdisciplinary Studies - Strategic Communications Bachelor of Science Paraprofessional: Teaching Assistant Certificate